 Having said that, I weighed myself at the gym when I joined and it’s the lightest I have ever been at the low end of 50kg.
 I expect no less though after walking 30-50km a day in 35°C heat for a month.
 This quarter I want to focus on building strength, flexibility and gaining weight.
 The composition of my diet heavily favours a plant-based diet with probably about 70% of the food I eat being veggies/fruit/, 20% carbohydrates/fats, and 10% meat/fish/dairy.
 So if I want to gain weight I need to revisit this in Quarter 3, and shake up the composition of my diet, leaning towards more carbs, fats & meat.

 Mentally speaking, I feel strong and clear in the mind.
 I feel passionate and revitalised about the work I am doing here at Podstel, and asides from general tiredness from long days on the Camino and dozens of short/interrupted sleeps, I’m just about caught up with the deficit now.
-Since I’ve been back, now that Jason isn’t with us, it’s been full on with Podstel and I haven’t had chance to breathe or relax.
+Since I’ve been back I’ve been full-on with Podstel and I haven’t had chance to breathe or relax.
 I’ve noticed I’ve been skipping meals from time to time in favour of work.
 The storm is gradually calming though, and day by day I’m slowly building more balance in my lifestyle.

 We’ve been ‘practicing’ leaving Bucharest for short trips here and there, letting the business run on its own legs, and I am happy to report that after 3-4 trips away, nothing went wrong and our staff did a great job sailing the Podstel ship.